THAI RETIREMENT VISA FAQs

 How will you help me obtain this Thai visa?

-Once you have completed the financial side (savings in your Thai Bank OR your pension).
+Once you have completed the financial side (savings in your Thai Bank).
 We have to present it to the immigration office, we will accompany you to Thai immigration in the province you are staying and help you convert the non immigrant visa to a Retirement Visa.
 Please also note that Thai immigration will only accept your retirement visa application if your non immigrant visa has at least 30 days remaining before expiration.

 How would I go about renewing my Thai retirement visa?